Business success directly correlates to the health and well-being of the people who work there.

 - Repositioning Well-being Ambassadors: AECOM has well-being ambassadors in local offices, but with people working remotely, they weren’t as effective.
 The company expanded the ambassador toolkit to include more resources that could be offered virtually, to meet employees where they are, in office or remote.

-- “Nominate your manager” programme: This programme allows employees to nominate managers for well-being certificates once a month for promoting a culture of well-being among their teams
+- “Nominate your manager” program: This program allows employees to nominate managers for well-being certificates once a month for promoting a culture of well-being among their teams